 - New York State PTA.
 This site lists various publications to help parents help their children with reading, homework and a host of other learning challenges.

 - NYS Criminal Justice Department Website (Includes sex offender registry)

 - The Partnership for Family Involvement in Educatiom A U.S. Dept. of Education sponsored site offering resources and ideas that promote parents involvement in education.

-- Talking with Kids about Tough Issues.
-This site, derived from NBC’s award-winning The More You Know campaign, offers useful support to parents for improving parent-child communication.
+- Talking with Kids about Difficult Subjects.
+This site from Common Sense Media offers useful support to parents for improving parent-child communication.